The Biggest Parenting Myth – Crying is Bad.

 We were doing ok, my two sons, my husband and I. We had our share of struggles.
 The sibling arguments, the universal family struggles of getting the kids out of the door on time.
 The dragged-out, seemingly never-ending bedtime battles.
 No huge issues.
 But SURELY family life could be better than mildly (or hugely) irritating? … Continue reading Surely Family Life (and Bedtimes) Shouldn’t be Such A Struggle!

 HELP!
-My CHild Won’t Let Me Staylisten… What Can I Do?
+My Child Won’t Let Me Staylisten… What Can I Do?

 (First published on http://www.handinhandparenting.org) Those of us who know the power in expressing all of our feelings feel differently about crying.
 Instead of shutting down crying, we welcome the tears.
 When those of us in the know get together, we might be overheard excitedly exclaiming “Oh, they had a brilliant, long cry this morning!” with … Continue reading HELP!
-My CHild Won’t Let Me Staylisten… What Can I Do?
+My Child Won’t Let Me Staylisten… What Can I Do?

 Struggling with Transitions?
 Here’s One Thing You Can Do Today That Will Help